 - Visit North Devon beaches

-- Things to do in South Devon with kids
+- What to do in Devon when it rains

 I think you’ll agree that you need more than one holiday in North Devon to see everything it has to offer.